GrowGeneration (NASDAQ:GRWG) Updates FY 2021 Earnings Guidance

-GrowGeneration (NASDAQ:GRWG) issued an update on its FY 2021 earnings guidance on Tuesday morning.
-The company provided earnings per share (EPS) guidance of – for the period.
-The company issued revenue guidance of $415 million-$430 million, compared to the consensus revenue estimate of $424.99 million.
+GrowGeneration (NASDAQ:GRWG) issued an update on its FY 2021 earnings guidance on Wednesday morning.
+The company provided earnings per share guidance of – for the period.
+The company issued revenue guidance of $450 million-$470 million, compared to the consensus revenue estimate of $425.57 million.

-Several research analysts have recently issued reports on GRWG shares.
-LADENBURG THALM/SH SH lowered GrowGeneration from a buy rating to a neutral rating in a research report on Tuesday, January 12th.
-Roth Capital cut GrowGeneration from a buy rating to a neutral rating and upped their price target for the company from $27.00 to $45.00 in a research note on Wednesday, January 13th.
-Zacks Investment Research lowered shares of GrowGeneration from a buy rating to a hold rating in a research note on Friday, February 5th.
-Lake Street Capital upped their target price on shares of GrowGeneration from $60.00 to $77.00 and gave the company a buy rating in a research note on Wednesday, February 17th.
-Finally, Alliance Global Partners cut shares of GrowGeneration from a buy rating to a neutral rating and lifted their price target for the stock from $45.00 to $54.00 in a research report on Tuesday, January 12th.
-Four investment analysts have rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
-GrowGeneration has a consensus rating of Buy and an average price target of $51.13.

-GrowGeneration (NASDAQ:GRWG) last released its earnings results on Wednesday, March 24th.
-The company reported $0.03 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.06 by ($0.03).
+GrowGeneration (NASDAQ:GRWG) last issued its quarterly earnings data on Wednesday, May 12th.
+The company reported $0.10 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.08 by $0.02.
+The business had revenue of $90.00 million during the quarter, compared to the consensus estimate of $87.30 million.
 GrowGeneration had a net margin of 2.14% and a return on equity of 4.68%.
-The company had revenue of $61.92 million during the quarter, compared to analyst estimates of $60.87 million.
-Analysts forecast that GrowGeneration will post 0.15 EPS for the current year.
+The firm’s revenue was up 172.7% compared to the same quarter last year.
+Equities research analysts anticipate that GrowGeneration will post 0.15 EPS for the current year.

+A number of research analysts have weighed in on the stock.
+LADENBURG THALM/SH SH upgraded shares of GrowGeneration from a neutral rating to a buy rating and set a $45.00 target price on the stock in a research note on Friday.
+Zacks Investment Research cut shares of GrowGeneration from a buy rating to a hold rating in a research note on Friday, February 5th.
+Alliance Global Partners upgraded shares of GrowGeneration from a neutral rating to a buy rating and boosted their target price for the company from $50.00 to $55.00 in a research note on Friday.
+Lake Street Capital upped their price target on shares of GrowGeneration from $60.00 to $77.00 and gave the company a buy rating in a research note on Wednesday, February 17th.
+Finally, Roth Capital upgraded shares of GrowGeneration from a neutral rating to a buy rating and set a $55.00 price target on the stock in a research note on Thursday.
+One research analyst has rated the stock with a hold rating and nine have assigned a buy rating to the stock.
+GrowGeneration has a consensus rating of Buy and an average target price of $52.00.

-In related news, Director Sean Stiefel sold 8,305 shares of the firm’s stock in a transaction on Thursday, April 15th.
+In other GrowGeneration news, Director Sean Stiefel sold 8,305 shares of the stock in a transaction that occurred on Thursday, April 15th.
 The shares were sold at an average price of $47.58, for a total value of $395,151.90.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+The transaction was disclosed in a legal filing with the SEC, which is available through this link.
 Corporate insiders own 13.57% of the company’s stock.

 GrowGeneration Company Profile